 The Personnel Manager also acts as the liaison with SPD, checking to see that all personnel transactions are in line with state laws and SPD rules and regulations.
 Additionally, the Personnel Manager represents the Commission at meetings of the SPD Board and the Council of Personnel Administrators.
-The Personnel Section also develops and assists in the development of job descriptions as well as updating job descriptions for Commission employees when necessary.
+The Personnel Section also develops and assists in the development and updating of job descriptions for Commission employees when necessary.
 This ensures appropriate classifications are selected for a particular job and may also be used as an indicator for change in classification and pay.